 Depending on your product this could be everything from obvious brands everyone’s familiar with, to important bloggers or consumers with large social followings, to people connected with a company you admire.

 Don’t be afraid to cast a wide net.
-For example, you receive a sign-up from a big enterprise company, who you believe won’t be able to use your app because you’re too small or too early stage.
+For example, you receive a sign-up from a big enterprise company, who you believe won’t be able to use your desktop or mobile app because you’re too small or too early stage.
 Your new sign-up is a potentially valuable internal champion and still deserves to be treated extra well.
 When your team, product, and funding level are of a size that makes using your product more realistic for enterprise customers, these early big company signups will be invaluable for future growth.

 3. Well-funded startups